Child abuse scandal surfaces in Taunsa Sharif

-A scandal pertaining to child abuse surfaced in Taunsa Sharif district of Dera Ghazi Khan, the native area of Punjab Chief Minister Usman Buzdar, on Saturday.
+DERA GHAZI KHAN-A scandal of child abuse surfaced in Taunsa Sharif, the native area of Punjab Chief Minister Usman Buzdar.

 It has been revealed that the suspect is blackmailing the families of the children through their pornography videos.
 The affectees have claimed that the accused Adnan Zafar is threatening them for reconciliation while showing them his photograph with the Punjab CM.

+On the complaint of the families, police took action and has registered a case against the incident.

 Kasur had last attained local and international notoriety last year when the incident of rape and murder of six-year-old Zainab Amin came to light.
-It was the 12th such incident to occur within a 10 kilometre radius in Kasur in one year and had sparked outrage and protests across the country.
+It was the 12th occurred within a 10km radius in Kasur in one year and had sparked outrage and protests across the country.

 He was later hanged in the Kot Lakhpat Jail Lahore on October 17 last year.

-Later in February 2018, ATC acquitted at least 12 men of child sex abuse and blackmail charges in Kasur in a massive paedophilia scandal that rocked the country in August 2015.
+Later in February 2018, ATC acquitted at least 12 men of child sexual abuse and blackmail charges in Kasur in a massive paedophilia scandal that rocked the country in August 2015.

 The abuse and extortion scandal, which authorities have called the largest in Pakistan's history, allegedly involved hundreds of victims in Punjab province.